Isuprel Side Effects

 For Healthcare Professionals

-Applies to isoproterenol: compounding powder, inhalation aerosol, inhalation aerosol with adapter, inhalation solution, intravenous solution
+Applies to isoproterenol: compounding powder, inhalation aerosol, inhalation aerosol with adapter, inhalation solution, injectable solution, intravenous solution.

 More about Isuprel (isoproterenol)

 - Check interactions

 - Drug class: adrenergic bronchodilators